The Making Of the California Gharana

 Studying any classical art form such as kathak is about depth and breadth.
 There are no shortcuts or fast tracks.
 One must accept this with an openness for both challenge and joy, and must have the patience, the diligence and the discipline necessary to begin to discover what the art form holds.

 Knowledge is like the ocean, vast and stretching beyond the horizon.
 There are many choices of experience.
 Do I want to stand safely on the shore with the beach in front of me and the water far away and only listen to the waves playing upon the shore?
-Do I want to stand by the edge, where with each wave, the water moves to an fro, splashing at my ankles?
+Do I want to stand by the edge, where with each wave, the water moves to and fro, splashing at my ankles?
 I can now feel the saltiness and smell it too.
 But I can easily choose to move back at any time.
 Do I want to wade in up to my waist?
 I feel the tug of the unknown undercurrent.
 I may lose my footing and fall beneath the water.
 But I also can feel more of the waves and I can choose to jump up and feel weightlessness momentarily.
 Do I let go completely and let my feet leave the sand – sometimes to easily float and sometimes to have my head briefly submerged as the waves pass over?
 If I do this, then I may learn how to swim in this sea of knowledge.
 Never to know everything, but each day getting stronger and knowing a bit more about myself and the universe.

 My advice?
 Dive in!

 Seibi is a leading disciple of Pandit Chitresh Das.
 She is a Co-Founder of the Leela Dance Collective and Dean of the Chhandam School of Kathak.
-Seibi has toured worldwide earning accolades and deep respect for her artistry.
+Seibi has toured worldwide, earning accolades and deep respect for her artistry.
 She received an Isadora Duncan Dance Special Award for Pandit Chitresh Das and the performing ensemble for East As Center and received two subsequent nominations for performances in Das’ Pancha Jati and Shabd.
 Seibi has gone on to evolve her own distinct voice through the development of virtuosic character roles in Das’ critically acclaimed works: the scheming maidservant Mantara in Ramayana, the dual roles of the tormented demon Marich and beloved tribal prince Hanuman in Sita Haran, the belligerent General in Darbar and in Das’ final work – the electrifying Guru in Shiva.
 Her outstanding portrayal of Hanuman became the inspiration for the central character and creation of Leela Dance Collective’s Son of the Wind – the full length dance drama bringing to life Hanuman’s rarely told heroic and valorous adventures from the epic Ramayana.

 Seibi has a deep and abiding passion for the art of Kathak and for continuing the legacy of Pandit Das.
-As Senior teacher at Chhandam, she has mentored many generations of dancers and in 2016, she was recognized by The Alliance of California Traditional Arts as a Master Artist.
+As Senior Teacher at Chhandam, she has mentored many generations of dancers and in 2016, she was recognized by The Alliance of California Traditional Arts as a Master Artist.
 She has produced several featured shows including Pacific Pathways, Aarambh and Harvest Moon Festival.
-Seibi continues to forge her own unique path within the artistic tradition and has created, with the support of the Haas foundation and a 2-year Artist in Residence with the Oakland Asian Cultural Center, the mesmerizing solo choreography for Houyi and Chang’e, the heart-rending tale of great heroism and of tragically star-crossed lovers.
+Seibi continues to forge her own unique path within the artistic tradition and has created, with the support of the Haas Foundation and a 2-year Artist in Residence with the Oakland Asian Cultural Center, the mesmerizing solo choreography for Houyi and Chang’e, the heart-rending tale of great heroism and of tragically star-crossed lovers.
 Most recently, she featured as a solo artist at the Continuum Festival in San Francisco and Drive East Festival in New York.

 PHOTO CREDIT: Photo 1 – PC Rucha Chitnis: Photo 2 – PC Margo Moritz; Photo 3 – Seibi Lee from Shiva; Photo 4 – Pandit Chitresh Das and Seibi Lee; Photo 5 – Seibi Lee as Hanuman, PC Margo Moritz; Photo 6 – Seibi Lee in Houyi and Chang’e PC Rucha Chitnis; Photo 7 – PC Brooke Duthie; Photo 8 – PC Eric Mindling; Photo 9 – Seibi Lee; Photo 10 – Pandit Chitresh Das and Seibi Lee; Photo 11 – Seibi Lee as Hanuman from Son of the Wind, PC Margo Moritz; Photo 12 – PC Margo Moritz